 While Shopify seems to focus on the basics, Volusion attempts to do too much.
 Consequently, its interface appears to be a little busy and cluttered.

 Volusion offers a pretty decent website builder for e-commerce sites.
 But, thankfully, you don’t have to start from scratch.
 The platform also comes with a range of predesigned website templates by default.

-So far, users get to choose between 45 different themes.
+So far, users get to choose between 45 different premium themes.
 And if you’re low on budget, you have about 11 free options- which I found to be reasonably attractive for basic online shops.